Log-majorization of the moduli of the eigenvalues of a matrix polynomial by tropical roots: Introduction

 The paper is organized as follows.
 We first recall a variation on Jensen formula due to Landau (Section~\ref{subsec-landau}) and extend it to the matrix case (Section~\ref{subsec-genlandau}), exploiting some technical results on matrix norms (Section~\ref{subsec-norm}).
 In Section~\ref{sec:newtonpoly}, we recall the construction of the Newton polygon and of tropical roots.
-Then, we derive in Section~\ref{subsec-generaltropical} a general estimate for the modulus of the product of $nk$ smallest eigenvalues of a matrix polynomial in terms in tropical roots.
+Then, we derive in Section~\ref{subsec-generaltropical} a general estimate for the modulus of the product of $\nk$ smallest eigenvalues of a matrix polynomial in terms of tropical roots.
 This leads to various explicit lower bounds, stated in Section~\ref{sec:Main_results}, which extend the Hadamard-Ostrowski-Poly\'a inequality to the matrix case.
 These bounds are proved in Section~\ref{sec:scalar_poly} in the scalar case, and then in Section~\ref{sec:matrix_poly} in general.
 An upper bound (reverse inequality) is stated in Section~\ref{sec-upperbound} and proved in Section~\ref{sec-proof-upperbound}.
 In Section~\ref{sec:examples} we provide examples showing the tightness of the lower bounds.
-The application to matrix scaling is presented in Section~\ref{sec-scaling}.
+In Section~\ref{sec-scaling}, we explain the tropical scaling and the interest of the above bounds in this context.